alan-turing-institute/trustchain/docs/getting-started.md

 Instructions for installing the Rust language can be found [here](https://www.rust-lang.org/tools/install).

-On Linux or Mac OS, the recommended method is to run the following command:
+On Linux or macOS, the recommended method is to run the following command:
 ```console
 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```